New Jersey FMLA Lawyers

 When Should I Contact an FMLA Lawyer?

-Remember, your employer is legally prohibited from taking action against you for requesting or taking FMLA leave.
-This means they can’t fire you, demote you, count your time off under FMLA as part of their absence policy, or penalize you in any other way for utilizing this benefit.
+Remember, your employer is legally prohibited from retaliating against you for requesting or taking FMLA leave.
+This means they can’t fire you, demote you, count your time off under FMLA as part of their absence policy, or penalize you in any other way for exercising your right to leave.

 If you suspect your rights were violated at any point in the process, contact our FMLA attorneys for help.
 We can also assist you if you need to file a complaint with the New Jersey Department of Labor and Workforce Development or initiate legal action against your employer.